Welcome to our organic farm.

-I had always been interested in keeping sheep, so before I started I researched rare breeds, particularly those termed ‘at risk’ and in need of support.
+I researched rare breeds, particularly those termed ‘at risk’ and in need of support.
 I also attended a multitude of courses and conferences from lamb finishing to butchery.

 After careful research, I decided upon the Manx Loaghtan, a primitive rare breed, for its many qualities.
 It is lower in fat and cholesterol than commercial breeds, is slow maturing producing lamb with a great depth of flavour and splendid mutton.
 It produces a great quality carcass, with a good meat to bone ratio.